JLab_logo_text_white1.jpg

 Accelerator Operations Directives (AOD)

-A system whose purpose is to reduce the likelihood of unauthorized or inadvertent access to areas presenting a radiation hazard to personnel.
+A system that reduces the likelihood of unauthorized or inadvertent access to areas presenting a radiation hazard to personnel.

 Any construction site on Jefferson Lab property that generally meets the following criteria: